thegrumpys/odop/docs/Help/feasibility.md

  Look at the violations.
 Adjust constraint levels.
 Repeat the search.

-ZM
  When SEARCH terminates without a feasible solution, it generally means that two or more constraints are in conflict.
 This is not a hopeless situation.
  There is a good possibility that one or more of those constraints is needlessly restrictive.
-If they are CHANGEd to a less restrictive value, a second SEARCH will likely find a feasible solution.
+If they are changed to a less restrictive value, a second SEARCH may find a feasible solution.

+ Active constraints are highlighted in the program user interface (main page).
- Use the LIST VIOLATIONS command to determine which constraints are active.
+ Examine the associated constraint violations to determine which constraints are dominating the situation.
- Examine the requirements of the application and determine if the constraint levels associated with any of the active constraint may be relaxed.
-Review the section titled WHAT_TO_DO_IF.
-It describes a number of possible (probable) constraint conflicts and recommends a few solutions.
-Use the LIST FIXED command to review the list of fixed variables.
+ Evaluate the requirements of the application and determine if the constraint levels associated with any of the active constraints may be relaxed.
+ Alter the values of the active constraint levels to more appropriate values by making entries in the "value" column under "Min Constraint" or Max Constraint".

+ The Help section titled WHAT_TO_DO_IF describes a number of possible (probable) constraint conflicts and recommends a few solutions.
+ For example, confirm that any variables in fixed status (check boxes in the "Fix" column) really need to be fixed.

- Use the CHANGE command to alter the values of the active constraint levels to more appropriate values.
-Use the FREE command to allow SEARCH to alter the value of any variables that are not absolutely determined by the application.
+ Uncheck those boxes to allow SEARCH to alter the value of any variables that are not absolutely determined by the application.

  Repeat the SEARCH command.
-ZM

  The TRADE command is designed to assist the process of finding a feasible design when the designer is faced with two or more conflicting constraints.
  TRADE will use an extrapolation technique to predict the "nearest" feasible point from the result of a series of searches.

- You may wish to review the sections titled TRADE_OVERVIEW and TRADE before using the TRADE command.
+ You may wish to review the Help section on Trade before  using the TRADE feature.

-ZM
  To complete the discussion of feasibility, it is appropriate to cover a few points about the other side of the coin ...  the situation where a feasible solution is available.